dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

 **Impact:** Transforms the ecosystem into a living lab—continuously improving and sharing effective inclusion tactics, just as WAI’s feedback loops did.

 #### Community Participation & Contribution Paths
-(Built on WAI’s pilot projects in Section 4.4; expanded for general audience.)
+(Built on WAI’s pilot projects in @section-4-4; expanded for general audience.)

 To transform strategy into action, provide women—and all newcomers—with clear, ready-to-use entry points.
 Below is a curated list of repositories actively seeking diverse contributors, all with beginner-friendly labels and inclusive cultures: